compas-dev/compas_eve/docs/examples.rst

 -----------------------

-Fortunately, it is very easy to extend our example and enable communication across processes, machines, networks, continents, anything that is connected to the Internet!
+Fortunately, it is very easy to extend our example and enable communication across processes, machines, networks, continents, and anything that is connected to the Internet!

 The only difference is that we are going to configure a different :class:`Transport` implementation for our messages.
 In this case, we will use the MQTT transport method. `MQTT <https://en.wikipedia.org/wiki/MQTT>`_